OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

     - `custom` - gene detection using a custom target database uploaded by the user.
 The attached file **MUST** be named `targets.fasta`.
 The output csv file will use your fasta-file gene headers as names.
 <br>
 - Bacterial Integrative and Conjugative Elements (ICEs) [ICEberg databases](https://bioinfo-mml.sjtu.edu.cn/ICEberg2/download.html) from the [ICEfinder publication](https://academic.oup.com/nar/article/47/D1/D660/5165266):
+*CAUTION: the ICEfinder webtool seems to work differently than KMA, and may detect ICEs where KMA does not*
     - `all_ices` - used for all ICE gene detection
     - `aice` - used for actinomycete (AICEs) type ICE gene detection
     - `cime` - used for cis-mobilizable elements (CIMEs) ICE gene detection